kennykos/kennykos.github.io/_books/2023-01-06-love-and-math.md

 title: "Love and Math"
 author: Edward Frenkel
 year: 2014
-status: Queued
+status: Reading
 ---
 I look forward to continuing my foray into mathematical literature with this book; recommended to me by Grant and currently being read by Dillon.